Blockchain Based Decentralized Replay Attack Detection for Large Scale Power Systems: Introduction

 ICS cyberattacks involving data manipulation have been classified into three major types, false data injections \cite{liu2011false}, replay attacks \cite{peng2019survey},\cite{mo2014detecting} and covert attacks \cite{smith2011decoupled}.
 This paper considers ICS replay attacks where a malicious agent replays sensor measurements representing normal operating conditions in order to mask underlying malicious control actions.
 We focus on investigating coordinated, large scale scenarios where an ICS replay attack is mounted on more than one regional utility provider in the power network.
-We refer to such attacks as global network cyberattack, or global attacks for short.
+We refer to such attacks as global network cyberattacks, or global attacks for short.
 ICS replay attacks are difficult to detect.
 Most of the existing detection algorithms do not distinguish between replay cyberattacks and naturally occurring equipment or controller faults.
-Furthermore, detection schemes are inherently based on some underlying hypothesis test, which means that there is always some level of unavoidable false alarms.
-Consequently, in large scale settings like the one considered in this paper, detection schemes will tend to significantly overstate the cyber threat level.
-However, it is a well-known fact that false alarm rates increase with the number of hypotheses tests being conducted \cite{benjamini2001control}.